When Can Chicks Go Outside? Crucial Information You Need To Know

 Normally, chicks fully feather by 6 to 8 weeks of age, though this varies depending on the breed and individual bird.

-Fully feathered means that all their down or fluff has been replaced by real feathers – an important stage as down by itself is unable to retain heat.
+Fully feathered means that all their down or fluff has been replaced by real plumage – an important stage as down by itself is unable to retain heat.

 Feathers, on the other hand, are able to fluff up and trap warm air with the help of underlying down feathers.